 “First was no pain, but half my leg was gone, but then it was like so bad burning.”

-He was logging in the forests around Myawaddy, a trading town on Burmese side of the border with Thailand and close to one of the world’s longest-running civil wars.
-Unknown numbers of landmines litter the hilly jungle terrain, on and off the beaten tracks close to where Government soldiers fight ethnic minority rebel militias and beleaguered civilians hide out in their tens of thousands, or make the hard trek to a precarious refuge in Thailand.
+He was logging in the forests around Myawaddy, a trading town on Burmese side of the border with Thailand, close to one of the world’s longest-running civil wars.
+Unknown numbers of landmines litter the hilly jungle terrain, on and off the beaten tracks close to where Burmese government soldiers fight ethnic minority rebel militias, forcing beleaguered civilians to hide out in their tens of thousands, or make the hard trek to a precarious refuge in Thailand.

-Burma has been run by the army since 1962 and some of the brutal excesses of that rule have earned international condemnation and economic sanctions from the West.
+Burma has been run by the army since 1962, with the brutal excesses of that rule earning regular international condemnation and long running economic sanctions from the West.
 Attempting an image makeover, the army held elections on November 7 2010.
 These resulted in the army and its political party affiliates taking 89% of parliamentary seats and 26 out of 30 ministries in the new Government.
 The new President, Thein Sein, is an ex-army general, and was Prime Minister under the pre-election military dictatorship.

 Burma is home to 135 ethnic groups, with the dominant Burman majority making up an estimated 60%+ of the population.
 One of the minorities are the Karen, a mix of animists, Buddhists, Christians and Muslims, some of whom have fought the central Burmese Government, and sometimes each other, for much of the time since independence from Great Britain in 1947.
 Karen state lies just across the border from Mae Sot.

 Zipporah Sein is the head of the political wing of the main Karen group, the Karen National Union (KNU).
 In an interview at her office, the day